watbulb/FireHawk/Home.md

     reboot

 **Remember to backup all your data and original config.txt before doing this!**

+## Troubleshooting

+If you would like to view the bootstrapping process in order to diagnose any issues that may have arisen in the raspbian install process you can either simply hookup the Pi to a display or if you have a serial cable, Open the img file by mounting it either by double clicking it for **Mac**, or running `mkdir /mnt/firehawk` followed by `mount -t fstype -o loop firehawk.img /mnt/firehawk` on **Linux**.
+Then remove 'console=tty1' at then end of the `cmdline.txt` file.
+Don't forget to eject it once you have finished editing, either by dragging the image to the trash for **Mac** or by running `umount /mnt/firehawk` followed by `rm -r /mnt/firehawk` on **Linux**.

 ## Disclaimer
 We take no responsibility for ANY data loss.
 You will be reflashing your SD card anyway so it should be very clear to you what you are doing and will lose all your data on the card.
 Same goes for reinstallation.